milochen0418/pynecone-colab-ide/README.md

 # pynecone-colab-ide
 **Purpose**
-Setup colab file as a simple IDE like VSCode for browser's user to develop pynecone app.
+- Setup colab file as a simple IDE like VSCode for browser's user to develop pynecone app.

+**Cool thing**
+- That's cool to use the free storage from Microsoft - GitHub
+- That's cool to Use the free computing resource from Google - Colab

 **Benifit**
 - Every student in the classroom can use it without any limitation
 - Everyone can develope in shared computer